KaiyiLiu1234/medical-project/README.md

 Overall, the website is functional on Google Chrome, firefox, and Android.
 Currently, there are some issues with Safari that are being addressed.
 Some upcoming changes include changes to the navigation bar.
+Check out the website here: http://healthforhomeless.ca/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).